Entrepreneurship: Biosphere

 Biosphere entrepreneurship is "entrepreneurial activity that generates value for the biosphere and ecosystem services."
 It is part of a larger trend of business schools seeking to incorporate environmental topics more actively into their curricula.

 Entrepreneurial behaviours

-The entrepreneur is commonly seen as an innovator—a designer of new ideas and business processes.
-Management skills and strong team building abilities are often perceived as essential leadership attributes for successful entrepreneurs.
-Political economist Robert Reich considers leadership, management ability and team-building to be essential qualities of an entrepreneur.
+Current validated taxonomies

+Several scientifically validated frameworks have been developed to systematically classify entrepreneurial behaviors.
+The Theory of Planned Behavior (TPB), developed by Icek Ajzen, identifies four key behavioral components: attitude toward entrepreneurship, subjective norms, perceived behavioral control, and entrepreneurial intention, with extensive validation across over 22 countries.
+Entrepreneurial Orientation (EO) encompasses five dimensions—innovativeness, risk-taking, proactiveness, competitive aggressiveness, and autonomy—validated through comprehensive analysis of over 62,000 citations across 822 publications.
+Effectuation Theory, developed by Saras Sarasvathy, provides a taxonomy of decision-making behaviors with five principles (Bird-in-Hand, Affordable Loss, Crazy Quilt, Lemonade, and Pilot-in-the-Plane) validated through longitudinal studies of expert entrepreneurs and generating over 6,800 citations.

+Emerging frameworks include the Twelve Pillars of Entrepreneurship, developed by Dane Wagner and Dr. Nikki Blacksmith at Symeta Behavior Science, which organizes behaviors into four cornerstones (Cognition, Action, Relational, and Motivational) encompassing twelve dimensions of behaviors: Vision, Strategy, Resourcefulness, Collaboration, Direction, Influence, Decision Making, Innovation, Execution, Autonomy, Intensity, and Tenacity.
+This framework has a foundation in meta-analysis of over 1,000 studies, and well documented use within incubators and investment firms.
+The Individual Entrepreneurial Orientation (IEO) scale, developed by Clark, Covin, and Pidduck (2024), represents another advancement in measuring individual-level entrepreneurial behaviors through a validated 17-item instrument that addresses the gap between firm-level and personal behavioral measurement.
+These taxonomies collectively provide comprehensive frameworks for understanding, measuring, and predicting entrepreneurial behaviors across different contexts and levels of analysis.

 Uncertainty perception and risk-taking

 Theorists Frank Knight and Peter Drucker defined entrepreneurship in terms of risk-taking.
 The entrepreneur is willing to put his or her career and financial security on the line and take risks in the name of an idea, spending time as well as capital on an uncertain venture.
 However, entrepreneurs often do not believe that they have taken an enormous amount of risks because they do not perceive the level of uncertainty to be as high as other people do.
 Knight classified three types of uncertainty: